eplatero97/DL-with-PyTorch/README.md

 ## Framework

-The tutorials will build one specified concept at a time.
-For the specified concept, we will manually implement the operation using PyTorch capabilities, but will sometimes implement other needed operations using PyTorch's inherent capabilities to simplify code.
+The tutorials will build one or few specific concept at a time.
+Unless otherwise covered, most of the operations will manually be implemented using PyTorch's capabilities.

 ### Visualization